 Forested (Lincoln Smith): Forested is an innovative 10-acre agroforestry project in Bowie, MD.
 Forested serves as a site for testing forest agriculture plants and methods, training people in agroforestry and permaculture, and producing food in a diverse, multi-story ecosystem for its unique Forest Garden CSA.
 (Bowie, MD)

-Moon Valley Farm (Emma Jagoz and Jason James): Moon Valley Farm is a small-scale family farm with a mission to build a sustainable, community-based food system in Baltimore County.
-They grow a wide variety of vegetables, herbs, flowers and native fruits using biological and organically-approved growing methods, which are made available through their CSA, at several of Baltimore's best restaurants, and through a growing number of value-added producers.
-(Cockeysville, MD)
+Moon Valley Farm (Emma Jagoz): Moon Valley Farm is a family farm with a mission to build a sustainable, community-based food system in Frederick County.
+They grow a wide variety of vegetables, herbs, flowers and native fruits using biological and organically-approved growing methods, which are made available through their CSA, at several of the area's best restaurants, and through a growing number of value-added producers.
+(Woodsboro, MD)

 Oak Spring Farm (Lisa Duff): Oak Spring Farm is a small family farm located in Freeland, MD in northern Baltimore County.
 Duff is a graduate of the BFTP and now sells through a CSA, farmers market, and to restaurants.
 The farm produces vegetables, fruit, and humanely raised eggs.
 The farm is Certified Organic.
 (Freeland, MD)

 Open Book Farm (Mary Kathryn and Andrew Barnet): Open Book Farm is a diversified livestock and vegetable farm in the Middletown Valley, west of Frederick.
 They practice regenerative agriculture by focusing on soil health, livestock well-being, and direct-to-consumer sales.
 (Middletown, MD)